camman3d/camman3d.github.io/_posts/2016-09-26-react-webpack-and-electron.md

 ---
 published: false
 layout: post
+title: Creating Desktop Applications with React, Webpack, and Electron—The easy way
 ---
-## Creating Desktop Applications with React, Webpack, and Electron
+## Creating Desktop Applications with React, Webpack, and Electron—The easy way